SAP-archive/cloud-sample-spaceflight-hana/docs/ex4_one_stop_calc_view.md

     ![Data preview 1](./img/Ex4_Data_Preview1.png)

-1. Enter two airports for which we known no direct flight exists.
+1. Enter two airports between which we know no direct flight exists.
 For instance from Madrid (`MAD`) to Las Vegas (`LAS`), then press "Open Content" in the toolbar above.

     ![Data preview 2](./img/Ex4_Data_Preview2.png)